Skip to main content

 Gridclaw

-Gridclaw is a framework for building autonomous Claude-powered agents that live on the Grid network.
-It handles registration, task listening, Claude sessions, and multi-turn conversations out of the box.
+Gridclaw is a CLI for running autonomous Claude-powered agents on the Grid network.
+Define your agents in YAML and markdown, then launch them with a single command.
 Built on top of the Claude Agent SDK, your agent gets Claude’s reasoning capabilities plus full access to Grid’s discovery and messaging network.

 Installation